Lordship of Haifa: Revenues

 The Arab geographer al-Idrisi, who wrote in the mid-12th century, described the harbor of Haifa as the principal seaport of the Principality of Galilee and the main source of revenues for the lords of Haifa.
 Although the port was smaller than that of Acre, it attracted merchants, and in 1244 the Genoese received trade privileges.

 The lordship was highly dependent on its fiefs in other lordships of the kingdom.
 Pagan II, for example, held extensive lands in the Principality of Galilee.
 Although Pagan exchanged these for a money fief in 1168, the lords of Haifa retained significant lands in the Principality of Galilee up to the later half of the 13th century.
 From at least 1168 onwards the lords of Haifa owned substantial money fiefs in the royal domain at Acre.
 In July 1187, after the Battle of Hattin, Haifa was abandoned to the Egyptian ruler Saladin.
 The Franks retook it in August 1191, but only after Saladin had its defences reduced.
 Haifa was then restored to its former lords.
 The fortifications were only reconstructed in 1250 by King Louis IX of France.

-In 1129 Emperor Frederick attempted to revoke several fiefs in Acre, including that of the lord of Haifa, Rohard, but they successfully appealed to the High Court.
+In 1229 Emperor Frederick attempted to revoke several fiefs in Acre, including that of the lord of Haifa, Rohard, but they successfully appealed to the High Court.
 Documentary evidence suggests that the lords of Haifa also owned property in the Lordship of Toron: in 1236, Geoffrey, lord of Haifa, was listed among the men of the lady of Toron, Alice of Armenia.
 Because of the lord's reliance on the fiefs outside of his lordship, the historian Steven Tibble concludes that the lord of Haifa could not take political action against the king without the active support of other lords.

+In 1250, the lord of Haifa was García Álvarez, ruling in right of his wife, Helvis.
+By 1257, Haifa had passed to John of Valenciennes, probably the next husband of Helvis.
 Haifa was captured by the Muslim army of the Egyptian ruler Baibars in March 1265, and its walls were destroyed.
 The Franks soon took it once again.
 In 1291 it was permanently lost by the Franks to the Egyptian Mamluks, after which it was abandoned.
 No trace of medieval Haifa survives.